orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ##### "Binary"
 just list a few possible ways of constructing it.
 - binary reverse op is also conceivable as initial/self/terminal over two possible values
-- orbiting ray around it / bouncing off the edges
+- orbiting ray around it / bouncing off the edges ; generalize
 - ...

 - [ ] ; ideas from the notebooks